XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-macos.md

       **Tip:** This example uses a `-j` parameter set to `4`, which uses four processes to build in parallel.
 The best number of processes to use depends on how many CPU cores your hardware has available.
 Use `sysctl -n hw.ncpu` to get your CPU core count.

 0. Run unit tests built into the server executable.
-This could take about 5 minutes, depending on your hardware specs. (optional, but recommended) <!--{# ***TODO: We should provide info about what to do if you get failures.
-What should the user do?
-PM looking into this.*** #}-->
+This could take about 5 minutes, depending on your hardware specs. (optional, but recommended)

         $ ./rippled --unittest